Table of Contents

 Musculoskeletal Anatomy

-This post on anatomy contains the standard information about origin, insertion, function, and innervation.
-It also includes information on functional considerations and anomalies.
-This is also the place to find all posts related to this muscle.
+This post on anatomy contains standard information about the origin, insertion, function, and innervation of muscles.
+Additionally, it includes information on functional considerations and anomalies.

 Getting Relief on Your Own